grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

 Playing with the value for `splits` will give a different balance between memory used and the amount of data each VU has.

-A second approach using another technique will be to pre split the data in different files and load and parse only the one for each VU.
+A second approach using another technique will be to pre-split the data in different files and load and parse only the one for each VU.

 <div class="code-group" data-props='{ "labels": ["parse-csv-many.js"], "lineNumbers": [true] }'>